 The cocktail scene in Japan is huge, and makes use of some extremely high quality liquors and ingredients.
 As a result, one prime way gin is consumed is as the base of many tasty cocktails.

 Which Japanese gins should gin lovers try first?

-I would recommend people try the Suntory ROKU gin and Nikka Coffey gin, as these are the big liquor producers in Japan, and have single-handedly made Japanese whisky a global phenomenon.
-So, you should expect no less from their new gin products.
+I would recommend people try Suntory ROKU gin and Nikka Coffey gin, as these are the big liquor producers in Japan, and have single-handedly made Japanese whisky a global phenomenon.
+So, you should expect no less from their gin products.

 What is your opinion of Japanese-inspired British gins?